999MS-LLC/999MSWare/HeThong/resource/QuynhAnhMeta/README.md

-**GodsWave Meta**
+**QuynhAnh Meta**

-This folder are simply just some files for GodsWave Community Server.
+This folder are simply just some files for 999MS Community Server.